This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Shop at Funky Junk

-Looking for a souvenir?
+Looking for a souvenir that’s a little different from a fridge magnet?
 Make sure to check out Funky Junk, located in downtown Radium.
-This eclectic shop offers stunning stained-glass art.
-You can pick from the selection or request a custom piece!
+This eclectic shop offers stunning stained-glass art, which you can pick out from the selection or request a custom piece!

-There is other locally made handicrafts such as paintings, soaps, birdhouses, or renovated furniture.
+The friendly folks running the store also offer other locally made handicrafts such as paintings, soaps, birdhouses, or renovated furniture – everything has its own amazing story.
 When we were there last time we bought a beautiful blackberry bar of soap and a painted postcard.

 17. Drink delicious coffee at Big Horn Café

-You’ve said hello to the real-life Big Horn Sheep, so why not step into the Big Horn Café?
-It’s the perfect place to relax and recharge after an active day hiking or browsing the shops.
+You’ve said hello to the real-life Big Horn Sheep, so why not step into the Big Horn Café for a tasty brew and something to eat?
+It’s the perfect place to relax and recharge after an active day spent hiking or browsing the shops.

-Big Horn Café is a new coffee house, and prides itself on offering local products – both in food and drink, and the artwork displayed on their walls.
+Big Horn Café is a pretty new coffee house, and prides itself on offering local products – both in food and drink, with local artwork displayed on their walls too!

 18. Go skating or cross-country skiing on Lake Windermere